Monastère de Chalais

-The monastery at Chalais began as a house of male hermits, under the guidance of S Hugh of Chateauneuf, like the Carthusian monks.
+The monastery at Chalais began as a house of male hermits, under the guidance of Hugh of Chateauneuf, like the Carthusian monks.
 At first the Order of Chalais was independent, but in 1303 it was absorbed by the Carthusians.
 The monastery was partly destroyed in 1562 during French Wars of Religion, but was rebuilt.
 The state seized it during the French Revolution (1789–99) and sold it to a private owner.